-

 - Two lower beds convertible to one queen size bed

-- Spacious and comfortable sitting area
+- Spacious and comfortable seating area

 - Flat-screen television in sitting area